PJ623/life-counter-terminal/README.md

 This web app can be used for other games as well!

 # Commands
-## Showing the life total: /sh|show/
+## Showing the life total

-Enter either 'sh' or 'show' to display the current life total.
+Enter either 'sh' or 'show' to display the current life total as well as any special life totals (such as infect or commander damage).

+Command Regex: /sh|show/

 ## Modifying the life total